Missouri Master Gardener Program Policies and Procedures

 Avoiding conflict of interest

 The Master Gardener program is a University of Missouri Extension outreach program aimed at providing unbiased, research-based horticultural information and education.
 Master Gardener training and volunteer projects must be Extension-related, educational activities that represent the interests of University of Missouri Extension.
 Service activities or projects that compete with the private sector should be avoided.
 At no time should Master Gardener activities be associated with commercial activities or products.
 Additionally,Master Gardener activities do not imply University endorsement of any product or place of business.

 The title Missouri Master Gardener and its associated logo are to be used exclusively by Master Gardeners trained and certified under the auspices of University of Missouri Extension.
-Only those individuals certified in the program after completing the core instruction may call themselves Missouri Master Gardeners.
+Only those individuals certified in the program after completing core instruction and mandatory volunteer requirements may call themselves Missouri Master Gardeners.
 Certified individuals are not to advertise themselves as Missouri Master Gardeners in their names or places of business, nor to be listed as such in business advertising.
 Association with commercial activities or products, or implying University endorsement of any product or place of business, is a violation of Missouri Master Gardener program policies.

 Fundraising is a necessity for many volunteer programs, and the Master Gardener Program is no exception.
 Master Gardener groups often generate revenue for their program through plant sales, garden tours, speaker fees, horticulture days, grant writing and donations from area residents and businesses.
 Money generated is used to fund local projects, to cover expenses associated with meetings and special events, to provide scholarships for core course training, and to work with schools and other organizations to promote gardening by young people.